HuskyGameDev/2019s-team3/README.md

   - Menu button press sound
     - This item is not part of the MVP, and is not included in the Semester 1 or 2 plan.
   - Menu navigate sound
-    - This item is not part of the MVP, and is not included in the Semester 1 or 2plan.
+    - This item is not part of the MVP, and is not included in the Semester 1 or 2 plan.
   - We would like the game to have background music.

 ### Code